macdougt/MLIntroduction/session-6/README.md

 Time to start talking about Machine Learning:

 In the previous sessions, we used types of Machine Learning layers and models, like Neural Networks and Convolution Neural Networks (CNN).
 Time series will require us to learn a new type or Models which is called sequence models.
-The name almost till it all, in these models order does matter because the data it is trying to learn are order sensitive.
-This is important in many applications for example in Natural Language Processing where the order or words affect how we understand the sentence, also in time series analysis without the correct order our analysis will be invalid.
+The name almost tells it all.
+Order matters in these models because the data it is trying to learn is order sensitive.
+This is important in many applications, for example, in Natural Language Processing where the order or words affect how we understand the sentence, also in time series analysis without the correct order our analysis will be invalid.

-The most basic type of sequence models is Recurrent Neural Networks, where the output of the previous step impact the out of the next step
+The most basic type of sequence models are Recurrent Neural Networks, where the output of the previous step impacts the output of the next step.

 The next diagram shows how the output of the previous step is fed into the next step